toeverything/blocksuite/packages/docs/rich-text-orchestration.md

 # Rich Text Orchestration

 In typical web applications, it is usually unnecessary to address the native drag-select highlight state as a type of user input.
-Nonetheless, in the case of rich content editors, these states are essential.
+However, in the case of rich content editors, these states are essential.
 That's why BlockSuite not only offers the Virgo rich text component but also establishes a corresponding cross-block selection state processing mechanism on the host.
 This enables users to engage in intuitive editing.

 Below we will introduce how BlockSuite models complex structures of rich text documents.